habi/TOMCAT/README.md

 ## prescan
 These scripts are meant to be run before a scan is started and are used for alignment

+- ```CaptureRadiography.ijm```
+is a script which can be run in the ImageJ control for the camera to capture a series of images from the camera and save them to disk in a selected folder with a given pause betwen frames (useful for radiation damage / bubble creation studies or other such analyses).
+If exposure time is long this script will not take that into account and just have multiple copies of the same image.
+This is much less performant than the camera server.
+- ```RadiographyAsStack.ijm```
+is a script which can be run in the ImageJ control for the camera to capture a series of images from the camera and save them inside an ImageJ stack so they can be previewed immediately.
+This is limited by available memory in ImageJ.

 ## scan
 These are scanning macros for use with spec and accompanying bash and python scripts for running more complicated scans